lmcai/Orobanchaceae_comparative_mitome/6_HGT/README.md

 # HGT identification
 ## Disclaimer
-This version of HGTScanner was only used to detect HGTs in plant mitochondria using the methods described in the original paper.
-It was customized for Orobanchaceae.
+This version of HGTScanner was only used to detect HGTs in Orobanchaceae mitochondria using the methods described in the original paper.
+It was customized and the taxonomy of donor and receiver clades were hard-coded in the program.
 Liming is actively generalizing HGTScanner as a standalone tool for HGT detection.
 Check out the updates on this GitHub repository https://github.com/lmcai/HGTScanner.

 ## How to